drhyrum/2022-machine-learning-security-evasion-competition/biometric/README.md

 Every `source_target` submission receives metrics indicating attack quality and image quality.

 ### Judging

 Winners are defined based on the best metrics from all of submitted 90 attack pairs.

 The main competition metric is Confidence with Stealthiness used as the tie-breaker metric.

+### Metrics

+**Confidence**.
+Range (0,1), high is good.
+Shows probability of an adversarial image to a target class.

+**Stealthiness**.
+Range (0,1), high is good.
+Shows structural similarity of an adversarial image to a source image.

+**Success**.
+Range (True, False), True is good.
+Shows if an adversarial image is recognized as a target class successfully AND if an adversarial image preserves original image quality defined by `stealthiness>=0.5`.

 ### <a name='requirements'></a>Face recognition evasion track submission requirements